deltachat/deltachat-pages/en/help.md

 - With a Broadcast List you can send a message to many recipents at once; when they reply to you, you get the reply in your direct 1:1 chat with them.
 The recipients can't see each other.
 - Technically, it is an E-Mail with many recipients in BCC.
 - You can turn on the feature in the "experimental features" section in the advanced settings.
 Then you can create a Broadcast List from the "New Chat" dialog.
 - In case you are using more than one device, Broadcast Lists are currently not synced between them.
 - Messages sent to broadcast lists are not encrypted.
+Encryption would break anonymity, because then all recipients would know who else received it (Sending individual mails to everyone would be worse for rate limit and network consumption reason).

 ### How can I share my location with my chat partners?